ssudher/XINU_OS_PA3/README.md

 # XINU_OS_Readers/Writer Locks with Priority Inheritance
 ## Introduction
-* In PA3, I implemented readers/writer locks as described in this handout.
+* In this project, I implemented readers/writer locks as described below.
 * Additionally, I implemented a priority inheritance mechanism to prevent the priority inversion problem when using locks.

 ## Reader/Writer Locks